dars009/JDBC/README.md

 Step 5: Submit the SQL statement to Database <br>
 Step 6: Process the Results <br>
 Step 7: Release the Resources <br>

+## Types of JDBC statement
+• There are three types of JDBC statements.
+<br> 1) Statement
+<br> 2) PreparedStatement
+<br> 3) CallableStatement

+## Statement
+• Statement is an interface available in java.sql package
+<br> • The statement object can be created using one of the following methods of connection interface:
+<br> • Statement createStatement();
+<br> • Statement createStatement(int,int);
+<br> • Statement createStatement(int,int,int);
+<br> • Once the statement object is created, you can call one of the following methods of statement interface:
+<br> • ResultSet executeQuery(String)
+<br> • int executeUpdate(String)
+<br> • boolean execute(String)
+<br> • The executeQuery()method can be used to submit the selected SQL statement to the SQL Engine.
+<br> • This method returns the Resultset object which contains the number of records returned by the given selected SQL statement.
+<br> • The executeUpdate() method can be used to submit insert, update, and delete SQL statement to SQL Engine.
+<br> • This method returns the integer number which represents the number of record affected by the given SQL statement.
+<br> • The execute() method can be used to submit insert, update, delete SQL statement to SQL Engine.
+<br> • This method returns the Boolean value which represents whether the given operation is insert/update/delete (false) OR Fetch (true).
+<br> • Using one statement object, you can submit one or more SQL statements
+<br> • When you submit the SQL statement to SQL Engine using statement object, the SQL statement will be compiled and executed every time.